 Refunds of tax overpaid on pensions or on cashing in small pensions

 You may pay too much tax on your pension or when you cash in a small pension.
-You can get more information about claiming a refund on tax overpaid on a pension at the HMRC website.
-Go to: www.hmrc.gov.uk
+You can get more information about claiming a refund on tax overpaid on a pension at the GOV.UK website.
+Go to: www.gov.uk

-If you pay all your tax under PAYE, you can claim a refund within five years of 31 January following the end of the tax year in which tax was overpaid.
-The tax year runs from 6 April one year to 5 April the next year.
+The time limit for claiming a tax refund is four years from the end of the tax year for which you overpaid tax.
+A tax year runs from 6 April one year to 5 April the following year.

 If you think you might be entitled to a refund, claim now so that you don’t lose the right to claim.

 You can find out how to claim a refund on the GOV.UK website at www.gov.uk.

 HMRC must pay interest on a tax refund if the repayment is made after 31 January following the end of the tax year in which you overpaid the tax.